-CHRISTOPHER BOPST, SPECIAL COUNSEL
+CHRISTOPHER BOPST, PARTNER

 Admitted to: New York; Florida; U.S. Circuit Court of Appeals, Eleventh Circuit; U.S. District Courts: Southern District of New York, Eastern District of New York, Northern District of New York, Western District of New York, and Southern District of Florida; U.S. Bankruptcy Courts: Southern District of New York, Eastern District of New York, Northern District of New York, and Western District of New York.